Gas Appliances, Stoves, Heaters, & Lamps

 All cabins in Pouch have gas stoves and heaters.
-Cabins that do not have electric service have built in gas lanterns.
-For safety purposes only adults should light or operate gas appliances.
+Cabins that do not have electric service do not have gas lanterns.
+Please bring lanterns with you.
+For safety purposes, only adults should light or operate gas appliances.
 Please follow these operating instructions carefully.
 Please feel free to contact the Visitor’s Center if you need assistance with any gas appliance.

 Please immediately report the smell of gas or problems with any gas appliance to the Ranger in the Visitors Center.